lucianoprado25/lucianoprado25/README.md

 I build quantitative models for financial markets, with a focus on:
 Derivatives pricing (Black-Scholes, Monte Carlo) Systematic trading strategies and backtesting
-Risk modeling and portfolio construction
+Risk modeling and portfolio construction.
 My work combines stochastic modeling, statistical learning, and efficient implementation.*

 •⁠  ⁠📫 How to reach me *luciano.prado2511@gmail.com*